Pune–Howrah Duronto Express

-The 12221 / 22 Pune-Howrah Duronto Express is a Express train of the Indian Railways connecting Pune Junction (PUNE) to Howrah Junction (HWH).
-It is currently being operated with 12221 / 12222 train numbers.
+The Pune - Howrah Duronto Express is a Duronto Category Superfast Express train of the Indian Railways connecting Pune to Howrah.

 It is one of three Duronto's operating out of Pune with the other two being 12263/64 Hazrat Nizamuddin Pune Duronto Express & 12297/98 Pune Ahmedabad Duronto Express.

 Coach composition

 The rake has 1 AC 1st Class, 3 AC 2 tier, 10 AC 3 tier, 1 Pantry Car and 2 End on Generator coaches.

 As with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 It is the fastest train on the Pune – Howrah sector averaging over 5 hours faster than the only other train which does the Pune – Howrah sector 12129/30 Azad Hind Express.

 It averages 70.67 km/h as 12221 Pune Howrah Duronto Express covering 2020 km in 28 hrs 35 mins & 73.68 km/h as 12222 Howrah Pune Duronto Express covering the same distance in 27 hrs 25 mins.